 As a program, we strive to learn more about what makes people of all backgrounds unique based on their gender, culture, relationships and race.
 We also recognize that groups of people have been marginalized and their health impacted by these factors and we are committed to educating ourselves and others to improve care of our patients and the wellbeing of our community.
 We have a director of diversity and inclusion for MMC and feel our institution and leadership are also working to learn and grow to identify racism and bias and to make positive changes.
 The hospital is actively engaged in recruiting a more diverse workforce, including in our residencies, so that we can better serve and represent our Portland community.
 We include perspectives from our patients and colleagues of under-represented minorities in our recruitment process.
 We welcome and encourage applicants from all backgrounds to apply to our program.

 Q: Will I be doing much teaching and supervising?

-Tufts School of Medicine - Maine Medical Center Program students will spend all of their third and most of their fourth years of medical school at MMC and in rural areas of Maine.
-In addition, students from the Boston based Tufts, the University of New England, and medical students from all over the country partake in clinical experiences at MMC.
+Tufts School of Medicine - Maine Medical Center Program "Maine Track" students will spend all of their second and third and most of their fourth years of medical school at MMC and in rural areas of Maine.
+In addition, students from the Boston-based Tufts, the University of New England, and medical students from all over the country partake in clinical experiences at MMC.
 This allows ample opportunity for residents to interface with and teach medical students.

 Q: What are Personal Learning Blocks?